LayeredStudio/whoiser/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you found any issues that might have security implications, please send a report to security[at]laye.red
+If you found any issues that might have security implications, please send a report to `security[at]laye.red` email address.

-DO NOT PUBLISH SECURITY REPORTS PUBLICLY.
+PLEASE DO NOT PUBLISH SECURITY REPORTS PUBLICLY.